What is a plug-in hybrid electric vehicle (PHEV)?

 What happens to the battery when it dies?

-Batteries can be recycled, although there is still more to learn about recycling the new lithium-ion (li-ion) batteries used in plug-in electric vehicles.
-Right now there aren’t very many companies who do recycle used li-ion vehicle batteries, because there aren’t many batteries to recycle yet.
+Batteries can be recycled, although there is still more to learn about recycling the lithium-ion (li-ion) batteries used in plug-in electric vehicles.
+Right now there aren’t very many companies that do recycle used li-ion vehicle batteries, because there aren’t many batteries to recycle yet.
 Here at UC Davis’ PH&EV Research Center, we’re also exploring the option of using the batteries in a “second life” application after they are no longer good enough for use in vehicles, and then recycling after the 2nd life.